56kcloud/Training/Docker/kickstart/chapters/alpine.md

    Notice that your Alpine Linux container is in the `Exited` state.

    Note: The container ID is the hostname that the container displayed.
-In the example above it's 888e89a3b36b
+In the example above, it's 888e89a3b36b

-Containers which do one task and then exit can be very useful.
+Containers that do one task and then exit can be handy.
 You could build a Docker image that executes a script to configure something.
-Anyone can execute that task just by running the container - they don't need the actual scripts or configuration information.
+Anyone can perform that task just by running the container - they don't need the actual scripts or configuration information.

-3. Let's try something more exciting.
+1. Let's try something more exciting.

    ```
    $ docker container run alpine echo "hello from alpine"
    hello from alpine
    ```

    OK, that's some actual output.
-In this case, the Docker client ran the `echo` command inside our alpine container and then exited it.
+In this case, the Docker client ran the `echo` command inside our alpine container and exited it.
 If you've noticed, all of that happened pretty quickly.
-Compare the same process to booting up a virtual machine, running a command and then killing it.
+Compare the same process to booting up a virtual machine, running a command, and then killing it.
 Now you know why they say containers are fast!

-4. Try another command:
+1. Try another command:

    ```
    $ docker container run alpine /bin/sh
    ```

    Wait, nothing happened!
 Is that a bug?
-Well, no. These interactive shells will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to run:
+Well, no. These interactive shells will exit after running any scripted commands unless they run in an interactive terminal - so for this example to not exit, you need to run:

    ```
    $ docker container run -it alpine /bin/sh
    ```

-You are now inside the container shell and you can try out a few commands like `ls -l`, `uname -a` and others.
+You are now inside the container shell, and you can try out a few commands like `ls -l`, `uname -a`, and others.
 Exit out of the container by giving the `exit` command.

-5. Ok, now it's time to see the `docker container ls` or the shortcut `docker ps` command.
+1. Now it's time to see the `docker container ls` or the shortcut `docker ps` command.
 The `docker container ls` command shows you all containers that are currently running.

    ```
    $ docker container ls
    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
    ```

-6. Since no containers are running, you see a blank line.
-Let's try a more useful variant: `docker container ls -a`
+1. Since no containers are running, you see a blank line.
+Let's try a more helpful variant: `docker container ls -a`

    ```
    $ docker container ls -a